University Pathways Program

 Students enjoy a full college experience with access to all Post University facilities, support services, clubs, athletic events, social opportunities, and much more.

-The University Pathway offers courses for college credit.
-The Emerging Pathway offers the opportunity to audit a course.
-Small class sizes allow for a variety of learning opportunities.
+UPP offers courses for college credit, while another option allows students to audit a course.
+Small class sizes provide a range of learning experiences to meet individual needs.

 The staff works with students, families, and school districts to develop an individualized program, which includes opportunities on the Post University campus, surrounding areas, and home community.